 Microchipping your pet

-A tiny microchip is inserted under the animal’s skin, or in the neck for horses.
-This gives the pet their own unique code.
+A tiny microchip is quickly and simply inserted under your pet's skin, or in the neck for horses.
+This gives your pet their own unique code.

-The microchip can be scanned and matched to the owner's contact details, which are kept on a database, such as the national PetLog database.
+The microchip can be scanned and matched to the owner's contact details, which are kept on a national database, such as PetLog.

-Micro chipping is only effective if you keep your details up to date.
-If you move house or change your telephone number you must make sure that you tell the database you are registered with so that they have your up-to-date contact details.
+Microchipping is only effective if you keep your details up-to-date.
+If you move house or change your telephone number you must make sure you tell the database you're registered with so that they have your up-to-date contact details.

 Many pets can be microchipped, including cats, dogs, rabbits and horses.
 Check with your vet for advice, as it will depend on the species, size and condition of your animal.

 It's a legal requirement to have any dog over the age of eight weeks microchipped and to keep your details up-to-date.
 Find out more about dog microchipping.